s-iwakawa/Git_GitHub_Slides/English_GitHub_Lec.md

 * git commit -m "message"
 * command to add the file/folder to the repository
 * Now the README.md is now in the repository
-* specifically the master branch
+* specifically the main branch
 * git commit commands makes git fully track the file
 * Similar to the game check-point
 * -m is the adding message option